suryajayaraman/Semantic-Segmentation-using-Deep-Learning/Segformer_deepdive.md

 # thinkautonomous_SEGFORMERS
-Repo contains content created for `SEGFORMERS COURSE` offered at [thinkautonomous.ai](https://courses.thinkautonomous.ai/image-segmentation).
+Repo contains material from `SEGFORMERS COURSE` offered at [thinkautonomous.ai](https://courses.thinkautonomous.ai/image-segmentation).
 This post is a gist of what the course teaches for anyone willing to learn about <u>Attention mechanism, Transformers, Semantic Segmentation using Segformers</u>

 [![Segformer MiT B3 Semantic Segmentation](images/Segformer_MiT_B3_Cityscapes_semantic_segmentation.gif)](https://youtu.be/NH4xPbxaXAY "Semantic Segmentation Cityscapes using Segformer MiT B3")